Energy conditions and entropy density of the universe: The energy conditions for entropy density

 The classical second law can be read as

-It is clearly that energy is an element to characterize properties of entropy.
+It is clear that energy is an element to characterize the properties of entropy.
 Especially, it becomes quite important for an adiabatic process.
-Because the energy conditions renders very simple and model-independent bounds associated with energy density $\rho$ and pressure $p$, it does provide an essential approach which is instructive to understand the entropy of the universe.
+Because the energy conditions render very simple and model-independent bounds associated with energy density $\rho$ and pressure $p$, it does provide an essential approach that is instructive to understand the entropy of the universe.